beve-org/beve/proposals/Aligned Typed Arrays Proposal.md

 ## Nested / Multiple Aligned Arrays

 A message may contain multiple aligned typed arrays (for example, as values in an object).
-Each one computes its own padding independently based on its offset from byte 0.
+Each one computes its own padding independently based on its position in the message.
 The contiguous-memory requirement applies to the entire message.

 Because the headers, sizes, and keys between typed arrays will vary in length, each aligned typed array may have a different amount of padding.
 This is expected and correct.

 ## Impact on Message Size

-An aligned typed array uses one extra byte compared to a standard typed array (the additional `NUMERIC_HEADER` byte), plus at most `alignment - 1` bytes of padding.
+An aligned typed array uses two extra bytes compared to a standard typed array (the additional `NUMERIC_HEADER` byte and the `PADDING_LENGTH` byte), plus at most `alignment - 1` bytes of padding.
 For typical payloads containing large arrays, this overhead is negligible.
 For messages with many small aligned arrays, the overhead could be more significant.
 Implementations should consider using standard (unaligned) typed arrays for small arrays where the copy cost is trivial.

 As a guideline: the copy cost of re-aligning `N` bytes is roughly proportional to `N`, while the padding overhead is bounded by a constant.
 For arrays larger than a few cache lines (e.g., >64 bytes of data), alignment padding is almost always worthwhile.

 ## Backward Compatibility

-- Decoders that predate this proposal will encounter typed array category 3 with an unrecognized sub-type value of 2.
-This is a clean failure — the decoder knows it is dealing with a typed array but does not recognize the sub-type.
-This is no worse than an unknown extension ID, and arguably better since the context is preserved.
+- Decoders that predate this proposal will encounter typed array category 3 with sub-type 2 in bits 5–7.
+Decoders that validate the sub-type range will reject the message cleanly.
+Decoders that only check bit 5 (boolean vs string) may misinterpret the header — this is consistent with how any new sub-type or extension interacts with older parsers that do not validate reserved bits.
+Implementations are encouraged to validate the full sub-type range for category 3 typed arrays.

 ## Security Considerations

+- The `PADDING_LENGTH` byte is a length field subject to the same validation as any other length in the format (e.g., `SIZE`, string lengths).
+Decoders **must** validate that `PADDING_LENGTH` does not extend beyond the message buffer.
+No additional validation beyond standard bounds checking is required — a corrupted padding length poses the same class of risk as a corrupted element count.
 - Padding bytes are unspecified and **must** be ignored by decoders.
-Because zeros are valid data in a binary format, requiring zero-padding provides no security benefit and adds unnecessary verification cost in the decode path.
-- Decoders **must** validate that the computed padding does not extend beyond the message buffer.

 ## Summary

 This proposal adds zero-copy typed array support to BEVE through a new sub-type within the existing typed array tag:

-**Aligned Typed Array** (typed array category 3, sub-type 2): uses a second header byte to encode the numeric element type, followed by the element count, deterministic padding, and the data payload.
+**Aligned Typed Array** (typed array category 3, sub-type 2): uses a second header byte to encode the numeric element type, followed by the element count, a padding length byte, padding, and the data payload.
 Because alignment lives within the typed array tag itself, every extension that embeds a typed array — matrices, complex numbers, timestamps — gains zero-copy support automatically with no modifications.

-This allows decoders to return direct pointers into the message buffer as typed spans, eliminating copy and allocation overhead for large numerical arrays — a critical optimization for scientific computing, real-time data processing, and high-throughput serialization pipelines.
+The explicit padding length byte means decoders do not need to track absolute byte offsets from the message origin — all information needed to parse the array is local to its header.
+This simplifies decoder implementation while maintaining zero-copy access for large numerical arrays.